cossou/JasperPHP/README.md

 #### Compiling

 First we need to compile our `JRXML` file into a `JASPER` binary file.
 We just have to do this one time.

-**Note:** You don't need to do this step if you are using *iReport Designer*.
+**Note:** You don't need to do this step if you are using *Jaspersoft Studio*.
 You can compile directly within the program.

 	JasperPHP::compile(base_path() . '/vendor/cossou/jasperphp/examples/hello_world.jrxml')->execute();